-- Obtain applications from colleges under serious consideration.
-Secure papers for financial aid, as well.
-Do not write on paper college applications until they have been photocopied; it is sometimes difficult to obtain a second application from colleges who do not participate in the Common Application or provide for electronic applications. - ➤ Plan to visit, tour, and have interviews set up at colleges in which you are genuinely interested in, and which might be difficult to visit during the fall of senior year.
-Don't forget to bring with you an unofficial copy of your transcript and activity sheet. - > Schedule fall visits/tours/interviews well in advance.
+- Review applications from colleges under serious consideration, and secure papers for financial aid. - Plan to visit, tour, and have interviews set up at colleges in which you are genuinely interested in, and which might be difficult to visit during the fall of senior year.
+Don't forget to bring with you an unofficial copy of your transcript and activity sheet.
+These can be downloaded from the student/parent portals. - Schedule fall visits/tours/interviews well in advance.
 Do not be surprised if a competitive college schedules a visit in late fall for a request made early in the summer. - Think seriously about the tone and content of your college essays.
 Will they be straightforward, creative, whimsical, sobering?
-Remember, your essays can breathe life into your application. - Students may now file with the National Collegiate Athletic Association (NCAA). - Make time to relax and enjoy!
+Remember, your essays can breathe life into your application. - > Students may now file with the National Collegiate Athletic Association (NCAA). - Make time to relax and enjoy!